Full Guide on Vinyl Record Types

 But what if we were to play our new vinyl records too fast?
 What if we had David Bowie sounding like Alvin and the Chipmunks instead of his usual commanding self?
 And exactly what are vinyl record types all about?

-As with plenty of numerical symbolism throughout the western world, the numbers outlined on vinyl records give us a deep clue as to their very nature.
+As with plenty of numerical symbolism throughout the Western world, the numbers outlined on vinyl records give us a deep clue about their very nature.
 In this instance, they tend to tell us just how a vinyl record should be played if we want it to sound as close as possible to its intended release.

 But why are there even different ways to play a vinyl record?
-Why are there different formats, different speeds at which we play vinyl records, and what do the numbers mean on vinyl records?
+Why are there different formats and different speeds at which we play vinyl records, and what do the numbers mean on vinyl records?

 A first point to clear up in our mission to elucidate the various vinyl record types is the fact that there are several speeds at which these vinyl records are typically played.
-These days these speeds tend to boil down to just two, though there are some turntables which give you the ability to fine tune the speed at which a record is played, giving you far more possibilities than simply these two (33 1/3 rpm and 45 rpm).
+These days these speeds tend to boil down to just two, though there are some turntables that give you the ability to fine-tune the speed at which a record is played, giving you far more possibilities than simply these two (33 1/3 rpm and 45 rpm).

 A turntable spins, clearly, and this spinning is measured in speed as revolutions per minute.
 There are typically only two speeds like this, as elucidated above, though some more specialist and high range turntables offer the ability to play at 78 rpm, just as would have been popular at the dawn of the record industry.